Business Man Looking at Chart

 Many private companies, which don't have access to public markets, must turn to private credit markets to finance their operations and growth.

-Since their financing is harder to come by (they're too big to borrow from traditional banks), private credit deals typically offer favorable terms, including:
+Since their financing is harder to come by, private credit deals typically offer favorable terms, including:

-1. Higher yields: Matured deals on Percent have had an average annualized interest rate of 14.30%, though current deals have an average weighted APY of 16.53%.
+1. Higher yields: Matured deals on Percent have averaged a 14.47% annualized return.
+Current offerings are even higher, with an average weighted APY of 16.72%.

-4. Diversification: Private credit can add diversification in a portfolio.
-Investors can also diversify across different private credit deals including corporate loans, asset based lending, litigation financing, merchant cash advances, and more.
+4. Diversification: Private credit offers a new source of uncorrelated returns.
+With Percent, you can diversify across deal types like corporate loans, asset-based lending, litigation financing, merchant cash advances, and more.

 Because of these characteristics, research has shown that allocating 10% a portfolio to private credit has historically reduced volatility while raising annualized returns: